INSIGHT-Delays, clashes hinder attempts to salvage Batista's OGX

 "Over the past few months, I have seen my business obituary in the pages of blogs, newspapers and magazines.
 I see myself far from that image of a retired Eike," he wrote.

-While, according to two of the sources, Batista will likely have to give up most or all of his stake in OGX to bondholders, he retains 27 percent of Eneva, a power producer formerly known as MPX Energia SA that he founded; a controlling stake in mining company MMX Mineração e Metálicos SA after selling its port operations; and a 21 percent stake in LLX, owner of the giant Port of Açu compound north of Rio de Janeiro.
+While, according to two of the sources, Batista will likely have to give up most or all of his entire stake in OGX to bondholders, he retains 27 percent of the capital of Eneva SA , a power producer he founded and formerly known as MPX Energia SA; a controlling stake in mining company MMX Mineração e Metálicos SA after selling its port operations; and a 21 percent stake in LLX, owner of the giant Port of Açu compound north of Rio de Janeiro.

 FIRED EXECUTIVES